Debian Libre Live Images

 Images are built using live-build from the Debian Live Team.
 Inspiration has been taken from Reproducible Live Images and Kali Live.

 The images are built by GitLab CI/CD shared runners.
-The pipeline .gitlab-ci.yml container job creates a container with live-build installed, defined in container/Containerfile.
-The build job then invokes run.sh that includes a run to lb build, and then upload the image to the package registry.
-Finally, there is a job pages that create GitLab pages which are exposed as libre.debian.net.
+The pipeline .gitlab-ci.yml container* jobs creates a container with live-build installed, defined in container/Containerfile.
+The build* jobs then invokes run.sh that includes a run to lb build, and then upload the image to the package registry.
+Finally, there is a job pages that create GitLab pages which are exposed as libre.debian.net, and a job release which populate a release view with artifacts for git tags.

 License